What are the leading causes of semi-truck accidents?

 While there are regulations that limit the number of hours truckers can drive and require frequent rest breaks, drivers are still faced with delivery deadlines that push them to drive long hours and cover a lot of ground.

 These work schedules make them more prone to becoming distracted and making mistakes.
 Truckers are also often distracted by cell phones, checking the GPS system, tuning the radio, as well as eating and drinking.
 Lastly, improper loading is another key reason for truck accidents, even though state and federal laws limit the weight of cargo trucks can carry.
-Moreover, if the cargo is improperly distributed, big rigs become harder to maneuver, making them more prone to an accidents.
+Moreover, if the cargo is improperly distributed, big rigs become harder to maneuver, making them more prone to an accident.